-Withdrawal Rates vary by service rate table. e based on actual plan experience, as shown in the Expenses Prior year administr year payroll. rative expenses expressed as percentage of prior Retirement Age ing at age 55 as shown in rate table.
+Withdrawal Rates vary by service rate table. e based on actual plan experience, as shown in the Expenses Prior year administr year payroll. ative expenses expressed as percentage of prior Retirement Age ing at age 55 as shown in rate table.
 Members who hest assumed retirement age will retire in one year.
 Percentage Married ers and 65% of female members are assumed to be re assumed to have no children.
 Age Difference Females two years y ounger than males.
 Allowance for Combined Service Annuity liabilities for non-ve d former members are increased by 7.00% and ested former members are increased by 9.00% to fect of some Participants being eligible for a annuity.
 Refund of Contributions benefit are assume drawing after becoming eligible for a deferred ed to take the larger of their contributions terest or the value of their deferred benefit.
 Interest on member contributions purchase annuity are Pre-Retirement inter her members who are eligible for the money e assumed to receive interest credits equal to the rest rate.
 All other members and former members rediting rate as specified in statutes.
 Commencement of deferred benefits deferred annuities (including current terminated are assumed to begin receiving benefits at t age.
-Form of payment Married members and form of annuity as form re assumed to elect subsidized joint and survivor blows: Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option38.0% elect 100% J&S option42.0% elect Straight Life option Manahana ali aili 1 - f- a defermed energities (in also diago energy to the diago
+Form of payment Married members and form of annuity as form re assumed to elect subsidized joint and survivor blows: Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option38.0% elect 100% J&S option42.0% elect Straight Life option Manahana -1'-'1-1 C a defermed encodering (in the line encoder the set in the